Warranty & Service

 Why do you need a warranty?

-Semler Homes is proud to partner with 2-10 Home Buyers Warranty (2-10 HBW) for any maintenance work that needs to be done after the customer takes possession of their home.
+Semler Construction is proud to partner with 2-10 Home Buyers Warranty (2-10 HBW) for any maintenance work that needs to be done after the customer takes possession of their home.
 It is normal within the first year of home-ownership that a home will experience changes in moisture equilibrium in wood and other construction materials.
 Due to the possibility of these circumstances occurring, we want to ensure that any repairs, and our customers are taken care of.

 How do I submit a warranty request?